EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 • Priority access for SMEs (free of charge)

-• Safe space for experiments
+• Safe space for experimentation

-Germany has already institutionalized regulatory sandboxes in various sectors
+Germany has already institutionalized regulatory sandboxes in various sectors.

 Strategic Importance of AI Compliance